Does Clonidine Show Up on a DOT Drug Test?

 - The dosage of clonidine prescribed by your doctor also affects the length of time it stays in your system.
 Higher doses tend to stay in the body longer than lower doses.

 - If you are taking any medications or supplements that interact with clonidine, this could influence the amount of time it remains in your system.
 Be sure to speak with your doctor about the effects of clonidine.
-Checkout DOT Compliant Drug and Alcohol Program.
+Check out the DOT Compliant Drug and Alcohol Program.

 What Drugs Does DOT Drug Testing Detect?